Fix and Bound: An efficient approach for solving large-scale quadratic programming problems with box constraints: Statement of contribution

-In this paper we focus our attention on the class of BoxQP problems.
-Our intention is to show that the combination of existing tools (in particular, semidefinite bounds strengthened with valid inequalities) with newly proposed tools (in particular, a multiple variable fixing procedure) and with the most recent advances in the solution of semidefinite programming problems, leads to a solution approach which is highly competitive with the existing solvers.
-The paper is structured as follows.
+The remainder of the paper is structured as follows.
 In Section \ref{sec:boxqp} we introduce the class of BoxQP problems and discuss different features which can be exploited for solving them more efficiently.
 In Section \ref{sec:sdpbound} we will discuss a bound based on the solution of a semidefinite problem obtained by strengthening the classical Shor relaxation with RLT and triangle inequalities.
 Moreover, we discuss the use of first-order SDP solvers, which allows to compute SDP bounds more efficiently with respect to the previous generation of SDP solvers.
 In Section \ref{sec:fixing} we discuss a class of optimality-based linear cuts which, in particular, leads to variable fixing, i.e., the possibility of fixing the value of some variables, thus allowing for a dimension reduction.
 In Section \ref{sec:standard} we briefly present further components which are needed in order to have a full implementation of a B\&B approach.
 Such components are defined in a standard way, taken from the literature.
 Finally, in Section \ref{sec:exp} we present and discuss different computational experiments, whereas in Section \ref{sec:conclusions} we draw some conclusions and highlight possible future research directions.